ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Enhanced positioning of dialog if URL/HTML is set.
 * (sbormann) When writing data to an iframe replace encoded cr chars.
 * (sbormann) Added option to remove overlay of tile, if device is enlarged.
-* (sbormann) Added possibility to add and edit html/css/js files to folder /userwidgets.
+* (sbormann) Added possibility to add and edit `html/css/js` files to folder `/userwidgets`.
 * (sbormann) Withdrawn changes to blank icons (now they catch mouse events again) - but for that added an option to optionally ignore mouse events for icons.
 * (sbormann) Added option which sections of remote are opened at start.
-* (sbormann) Added new postMessage-communication options for widgets and allow widgets to create datapoints unter iqontrol.x.Widgets by using a meta-tag inside html-code.
+* (sbormann) Added new postMessage-communication options for widgets and allow widgets to create data points unter iqontrol.x.Widgets by using a meta-tag inside html-code.

 ### 1.3.1 (2020-10-04)
 * (sbormann) Breaking change: completely removed presssure detection and replaced it by long clicks to open context menu.
-* (sbormann) Blank icons don't catch mouse and touch-events any more.
+* (sbormann) Blank icons don't catch mouse and touch-events anymore.
-* (sbormann) Added option to disable virtual datapoint (switch) for widgetes.
+* (sbormann) Added option to disable virtual datapoint (switch) for widgets.
-* (sbormann) Fixed url-parameter home.
+* (sbormann) Fixed URL-parameter home.
 * (sbormann) Added collapsible sections to device options.
-* (sbormann) Enhanced channel detector for autocreate devices function.
+* (sbormann) Enhanced channel detector for auto-create devices function.
 * (sbormann) Enhanced dropdown-menus on admin-page to work better on mobile devices.

 ### 1.2.7 (2020-09-30)
 * (sbormann) Added ADDITIONAL_CONTROLS as universal datapoint to define an array of additional control items that will be displayed inside dialog.
 * (sbormann) Added possibility to renderViews and openDialogs via popup-buttons and postMessage-commands for iframes.
-* (sbormann) Changed behaviour of url-parameter home (this will now also change the link of the first toolbar entry) and added new url-parameter renderView.
+* (sbormann) Changed behaviour of URL-parameter home (this will now also change the link of the first toolbar entry) and added new URL-parameter renderView.

 ### 1.2.6 (2020-09-27)
 * (sbormann) Scroll to element when deactivating fullScreen.
-* (sbormann) Enhanced picture selection drop down and rearranged some images - maybe you need to clear cache to get this working.
+* (sbormann) Enhanced picture selection drop-down and rearranged some images - maybe you need to clear cache to get this working.
-* (sbormann) Added INFO_A and INFO_B to display additional informations in the tile.
+* (sbormann) Added INFO_A and INFO_B to display additional information in the tile.
 * (sbormann) Added possibility to hide views name.
 * (sbormann) Added possibility to upload html, css and js files and added drop down menu for these files for URL- and BACKGROUND_URL-State.
 * (sbormann) Added option to hide icon, if device is enlarged.